 - Check the specifications of the instrument in the user manual;

 I will explain further in more details….

-3 Ways To Determine If The Instruments is Within the Tolerance based on a Calibration Certificate (Calibration Certificate Verification Procedure)
+3 Ways To Determine and Verify the UUT Tolerance with a Calibration Certificate (Calibration Certificate Verification Procedure)

 First, refer to your process tolerance, it is determined during the design of your measurement process (it should be available).